gayathrichava/Supplier-Performance-Analysis-SQL/README.md

 - **Problem business areas:** **Passenger Services** and **DFTO** recorded the highest problem rates at **100%**, followed by **ABBSER at 76.9%**, **Community Investment & Funding Services at 63.6%**, and **Government Commercial Function at 56.0%**.

-- **Data quality:** Supplier names appeared in inconsistent formats across the source data.
-Standardising supplier names using `TRIM()`, `LOWER()`, and `INITCAP()` made formatting more consistent and reduced the risk of treating formatting variations as separate supplier groups.
+- **Data quality:** The data-quality check identified **136 supplier groups with multiple recorded name variations** after normalising whitespace and letter case.
+These inconsistencies could split supplier-level results across multiple name values.
+Supplier names were standardised using `TRIM()`, `LOWER()`, and `INITCAP()` for supplier-level analysis.

+> **Problem KPI definition:** For this analysis, a "problem KPI" refers to any KPI record with a rating other than `Good`.

 ---